niuzehao/gnn-gp/README.md

 [Graph Neural Network-Inspired Kernels for Gaussian Processes in Semi-Supervised Learning](https://openreview.net/pdf?id=flap0Bo6TK_)

+# Examples

+To get started, the `notebooks/` contains interactive notebooks to playing with.
+They demo the major features of GNNGP and shows how it can be used in research.

 # Usage

 The `src/main.py` runs automatic experiments with following command line arguments:

 ## Model options